 Your relationship status is best left for Facebook.
 Not your resume.
-Ana Algernon, a Technical Recruiter with Procom explains, "My impression is that this candidate has not been in the market for a while and is stuck in how things used to be vs modern day job searching."
+Listing your marital status gives the impression is that a candidate has not been in the market for a while and is stuck in how things used to be vs modern day job searching.

 Religious beliefs could have helped instill the qualities hiring managers are looking for, but it's best to demonstrate those qualities rather than profess their origin.
 Instead, list facts and accomplishments rather than your faith on a resume.

 5. Unexplained gaps